Chapter 3 : Four of Clubs

 Out of the corner of his eye, he sees Narcissa flinch, her face pinching slightly as she stares at the embroidery in her hands.
 He’s pretty sure she’s not doing any more of it, though – she hasn’t moved in the last five minutes, since the discussion about Barty Crouches senior and junior started.

 “What’s the matter, Cissy?”

 It seems like Bellatrix noticed as well, as she rolls her eyes at her younger sister.
 Watching her, Sirius wonders how she doesn’t feel anything for her father.
 It wasn’t as if she never spoke to him or saw him (from what he’d heard his parents saying, she’d been round to visit her parents fairly often in the last few months, sometimes for days at a time, despite being married), so he would have thought she’d feel some kind of emotion less than three days after his death.

 A part of him is disgusted; a smaller part of him wonders if he’ll react similarly when his parents die.

-“You shouldn’t talk like that,” Narcissa murmurs softly, not looking up from her book.
+“You shouldn’t talk like that,” Narcissa murmurs softly, not looking up from her work, the needle darting in and out of the muslin in her hands.
 “Not so soon after… not now.”

 “Father doesn’t care however I talk,” Bellatrix snorts.
 “He’s dead.
 Dead people don’t have opinions on things.”